 Companies like Siemens and General Electric implement IIoT to improve efficiency and reduce downtime.

-Telehealth platforms also use IoT to help remote consultations and monitoring.
+Telehealth platforms also use IoT to help with remote consultations and monitoring.

 IoT technology helps farmers check soil conditions, crop health, and livestock.